New CP Phase and Exact Oscillation Probabilities of Dirac Neutrino derived from Relativistic Equation: New Derivation of Oscillation Probabilities

 In the same way, we also obtain other three equations,

 Here, if we take the equal momentum assumption,

 and if we choose $\vec{p}=(0,0,p)$, the equations (\ref{D.E.of eta})-(\ref{D.E.of xi}) can be combined into the following matrix form,

-It is expected that the oscillation probabilities for $\nu_L\to \nu_{R}$ take a non-zero value because of the finite non-diagonal components of the Hamiltonian in (\ref{eq50}) which mix $\nu_L$ and $\nu_R$.
+Since the off-diagonal components mixing $\nu_L$ and $\nu_R$ in (\ref{eq50}) are finite, it is expected that the oscillation probability of $\nu_L$ to $\nu_R$ will take a non-zero value.
 We will show it in the following calculation.
-On the other hand, the non-diagonal components of the Hamiltonian which mix $\nu_{\alpha L}$ and $\nu_{\beta L}$ takes a value of zero.
-Therefore, the oscillations without chirality-flip seem to vanish or small.
-However, it is shown that the oscillation probabilities become large contrary to this expectation.
-Exchaging some rows and some columns, we rewrite (\ref{eq50}) as
+On the other hand, the off-diagonal components mixing $\nu_{\alpha L}$ and $\nu_{\beta L}$ in the Hamiltonian take a value of zero.
+Therefore, the oscillations without chirality-flip seem to vanish or be small.
+However, contrary to this expectation, the oscillation probabilities are shown to be large.
+We can rewrite (\ref{eq50}) by swapping some of the rows and columns as

-where $\nu_{R}$ represents the state with right-handed chirality and the flavor of $\nu_R$ cannot be distinguished in the Standard Model.
-However, we assign the flavor for also the right-handed neutrinos in preparation for some distinguishable interactions included in the physics beyond the Standard Model.
+where $\nu_{R}$ represents the state with right-handed chirality.
+In the Standard Model, the flavor of $\nu_R$ cannot be distinguished.
+However, considering the possibility of distinguishable interactions in physics beyond the Standard Model, we assign flavor to the right-handed neutrinos as well.
 In the above $8\times 8$ matrix, the upper-left $4\times 4$ part is completely separated from the lower-right $4\times 4$ part and never mix in this setting even if time passed.
 In the following calculations, we consider the lower-right $4\times 4$ part,